Survival models and health sequences: Reverse alignment

 \subsection{The survival process}

 A survival process $Y$ is a stochastic process defined for real~$t$, in which $Y_i(t)$ is the state of health or quality of life of patient~$i$ at time~$t$, usually measured from recruitment.
 In a simple survival process, the state space $\Record=\{0, 1\}$ is sufficient to encode only the most basic of vital signs, dead or alive; more generally, the state space is any set large enough to encode the observable state of health or quality of life of the patient at one instant in time.
-Flatlining is the distinguishing characteristic of a survival process, i.e.~$\rip\in\Record$ is an absorbing state such that $Y(t) = \rip$ implies $Y(t') = \rip$ for all $t'\ge t$.
-Whatever the state space may be, a survival process clearly cannot be stationary.
+Flatlining is the distinguishing characteristic of a survival process, i.e.,~$\rip\in\Record$ is an absorbing state such that $Y(t) = \rip$ implies $Y(t') = \rip$ for all $t'\ge t$.
+The survival time is the time to failure: